 5. What kind of information will I be able to use from Shift?

-The Shift program will provide up-to-date, real-time information about potential travel impacts like traffic, noise, rerouting and road closures related to construction in the Golden Triangle area.
-This information will be available through email updates
+The Shift program provides up-to-date, real-time information about potential travel impacts like traffic, noise, rerouting and road closures related to construction in the University City and La Jolla neighborhoods.
+This information is available through email updates

 , our Twitter feed